mykter/prisma-cloud-pipeline/README.md

 Full usage can be found with `docker run --rm prisma-cloud-pipeline --help`.

 The recommended way to run the tool is via the docker container in your pipeline.
-Here's an example gitlab job definition, where USER and PASS are predefined CI variables for an account that can read from the API:
+Here's an example Gitlab job definition, where USER and PASS are predefined CI variables for an account that can read from the API:

 ```yaml